KaihuaTang/VCTree-Scene-Graph-Generation/README.md

     - OR, You can simply download our sgdet checkpoint: [VCTree/SGDET][5].

+# Other Things You Need To Know
+When you evaluate your model, you will find 3 metrics are printed: 1st, "R@20/50/100" is what we use to report R@20/50/100 in our paper, 2nd, "cls avg" is corresponding mean recall mR@20/50/100 proposed by our paper, "total R" is another way to calculate recall that used in some previous papers/projects, which is quite tricky and unfair, because it almost always get higher recall.

 # If this paper/project inspires your work, pls cite our work:
 ```
 @inproceedings{tang2018learning,